-Evolve Housing + Support is backing the letter as funding streams continue to come under threat.
+Evolve Housing + Support is backing the cross-party letter as funding streams continue to come under threat.
 Staff shortages, sick pay and the increased needs of our service users are applying pressure to the tight budgets that charities often exist on.

 In an organisation of 250 employees, the organisation has experienced over 60 days of leave taken since 11 March due to Coronavirus.
 This does not take into account potential future funding cuts, such as public and corporate fundraising that is likely to be lost as more companies begin to face financial difficulty.

 As a charity, Evolve works to tightly controlled budget’s to ensure it provides a the most high level of support to the homeless people in their supported housing.
 During this period, the charity is calling on the government to open up a greater number of funding streams to protect charities so they can continue to provide support and help to the most vulnerable.

 The group of more than 230 MPs and peers has called on the government to provide urgent funds for the voluntary sector in the face of an estimated loss of more than £4bn of income over the next few weeks.

 The letter sent to Rishi Sunak, the Chancellor of the Exchequer, outlines the role that charities play in society and the threat they face: